spatie/twitter-streaming-api/README.md

 ## Usage

-This package currently can work with the public stream and the user stream.
+Currently, this package works with the public stream and the user stream.
 Both the `PublicStream` and `UserStream` classes provide a `startListening` function that kicks of the listening process.
-Unless you cancel it your PHP process will executed that function forever.
+Unless you cancel it your PHP process will execute that function forever.
 No code after the function will be run.

 ### The public stream

 The public stream can be used to listen for specific words that are being tweeted.

 The first parameter of `whenHears` must be a string or an array containing the word or words you want to listen for.
-The second parameter should be a callable that will be execute when one of your words get used on Twitter.
+The second parameter should be a callable that will be executed when one of your words is used on Twitter.

 ```php
 PublicStream::create(